zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Meetings and conferencing

-Meetings and conferencing let people in your organization meet online with one other and with people outside your organization.
+Meetings and conferencing let people in your organization meet online with partners, vendors, customers, and colleagues.
 Anyone with a Teams client can join **meetings** to which they've been invited.
-If an attendee doesn't have Teams they can also join [using the web client](https://www.microsoft.com/microsoft-teams/join-a-meeting?).
+If an attendee doesn't have Teams they can also join [using the web client](https://www.microsoft.com/microsoft-teams/join-a-meeting?) on a desktop or from the Teams mobile app from their mobile app store.
 [Learn more](plan-meetings-external-participants.md) about Teams meetings with external participants.

 The participants can join in the conversation without the need for a phone by using the microphone, camera, and the screen of their device.
 Participants can chat, make voice calls, and share video and apps with other participants using a PC or mobile device.

+There are several meetings capabilities you can use to reinforce your business's brand. **Meeting themes** are included with Teams Premium.
+They allow admins to customize the visual appearance of the prejoin and lobby screens by applying a specific theme.
+Meeting themes consist of your business's brand colors, a custom image to represent your branding, and your business's logo.
+To learn more about meeting themes in Microsoft Temas, see [Meeting themes](meeting-themes.md).

+**Custom meeting backgrounds** allow Teams Premium admins to upload custom organizational images for their users to use as virtual backgrounds during meetings.
+This feature helps users maintain privacy, reduce distractions, or add a touch of business brand unity to their meetings.
+You can use a user or group policy to assign unique backgrounds to specific individuals or departments.
+If you don't have Teams Premium, individual users can upload and use their own meeting backgrounds on Teams desktop.
+To learn more about managing custom meeting backgrounds, see [Meeting backgrounds](custom-meeting-backgrounds.md).

 **Audio conferencing** lets participants join to meetings using a regular phone by calling a conference phone number and entering a meeting ID.
 Audio conferencing is useful when a participant doesn't have a good Internet connection, the meeting is voice-only, or some other circumstance doesn't allow them to join via the Teams desktop or mobile app.